-12.5 Applicants with Overnight Access to Children
+13.5 Applicants with Overnight Access to Children

-Rosehill will consider applicants (single person or couple) who have overnight access to their children for larger housing but this will be restricted to a 3 apt.
-Applicants must provide adequate proof e.g. solicitors letter or where possible a court decree that they have legal access to their child/children on an overnight basis.
+Rosehill will consider applicants who have overnight access to their children for larger housing, but this will be restricted to one extra bedroom.
+Applicants must provide adequate proof e.g. letter of confirmation from ex-partner, solicitors letter or where possible a court decree that they have legal access to their child/children on an overnight basis.
 If an applicant who has been awarded an extra bedroom for overnight access is rehoused and subsequently applies for a transfer, under occupation points may not be awarded for a period of 2 years after allocation.

-12.6 Requirement for Separate Bedrooms on Medical Grounds
+13.6 Requirement for Separate Bedrooms on Medical Grounds

 Rosehill will consider couples of any age for 3-apartment housing where there is medical support that separate bedrooms are required.
-The existing medical category system (level A-E) will be used to determine the level of need for moving to a 2 bedroom house.
+The existing medical category system (level A-D) will be used to determine the level of need for moving to a 2-bedroom house.